Skip to main content

 # Open http://localhost:8080

-Via ingress (production)
+Via ingress or gateway (production)

 kubectl -n netbox get ingress